 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 AXSOME THERAPEUTICS, INC.

-- By /s/ Herriot Tabuteau, M.D.
+Date: August 9, 2017 /s/ Herriot Tabuteau, M.D.

 Herriot Tabuteau, M.D.

-President and Chief Executive Officer (Principal Executive Officer) - By /s/ Constance Ames Constance Ames Vice President, Finance (Principal Financial and Accounting Officer)
+President and Chief Executive Officer

+(Principal Executive Officer)